 their contribution to school life, as Senior Monitors, Heads of House or Prefects, speaking at Foundation Day or at other school events.
 I

-If you would like to hear more about our rugby programme and meet Chris and members of the 1st XV, email lucia.hull@mhsfoundation.uk.
+If you would like to hear more about our bursary programme, email Director of Development lucia.hull@mhsfoundation.uk.